-(b) Environmental / Engineering / Design
+Category (b) Environmental / Engineering / Design

-Task 2 Conduct Stream Corridor Modeling and Analysis
+Task 2: Conduct Stream Corridor Modeling and Analysis

-This task includes use of appropriate modeling tools and analytical frameworks to allow a systematic, scalable approach to identify opportunities for recharge along Dry Creek and Laguna Creek.
-This will involve: coordination to collect and review the relevant existing information to execute the analysis; collecting bathymetric data, where needed to measure streambed elevations; developing the hydrologic model and hydraulic models, as needed, for data to be input into the analysis; modeling and analyzing up to four hydrologic scenarios to understand multibenefit floodplain outcomes under future scenarios; and generating a technical report detailing the work performed.
+This task includes use of appropriate modeling tools and analytical frameworks to allow a systematic, scalable approach to identify opportunities for recharge along creeks in the Basin.
+This will involve: coordination to collect and review the relevant existing information to execute the analysis; collecting bathymetric data, where needed to measure streambed elevations; developing the hydrologic model and hydraulic models, as needed, for data to be input into the analysis; modeling and analyzing up to four hydrologic scenarios to understand multi-benefit floodplain outcomes under future scenarios; and generating a technical report detailing the work performed.

-Technical Report
+· Technical Report

-Task 3 Identify, Rank and Select Project Sites
+Task 3: Identify, Rank and Select Project Sites

-This task includes: identifying and ranking potential project sites using data from the GSP and the numerical model to identify sites along Dry Creek and Laguna Creek based on hydraulics, channel configuration, surface/subsurface hydrogeologic conditions, and other relevant considerations from Task 2 along with sites throughout the Basin that have high stormwater runoff volumes and acceptable soil conditions; Rank sites based on criteria to be developed by the GSAs; and select 4 to 8 sites to secure access for confirmation studies.
+This task includes: identifying potential Local Diversion Project sites using data from the GSP and the numerical model to identify sites along creeks in the Basin based on hydraulics, channel configuration, surface/subsurface hydrogeologic conditions, and other relevant considerations from Task 2; identifying potential On-Farm Stormwater Capture Project sites throughout the Basin that have high stormwater runoff volumes and acceptable soil conditions; 3) Rank sites based on criteria to be developed by the GSAs; and Select 2 to 6 sites to secure access for confirmation studies.